nasa/Giovanni/README.md

 GES DISC is making our Giovanni (currently at version 4.31)  code base available on github

 Giovanni locally is split into several repositories:

-Under agiovanni, there is a top level perl Makefile.PL (perl Makefile.PL PREFIX=/opt/giovanni4; make; make install) Under agiovanni/Dev-Tools/other/rpmbuild there is a build script and RPM spec file that gives an  indication as to Giovanni's software dependencies.
+<br/>Under agiovanni, there is a top level perl Makefile.PL (perl Makefile.PL PREFIX=/opt/giovanni4; make; make install)
+<br/>Under agiovanni/Dev-Tools/other/rpmbuild there is a build script and RPM spec file that gives an  indication as to
+Giovanni's software dependencies.

 In agiovanni_algorithms and agiovanni_data_access subdirectories there is also a perl Makefile.PL